Matthew 25:43 “I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me.”

 The idea that God is in control of our circumstances opens up all kinds of questions.

 Why does God allow evil to flourish?

 When the Lord brought a revelation to Daniel He reminded him that there is a difference between the nature of the wicked compared to the the nature of the righteous.

 Daniel 12:10 “Many will be purified, made spotless and refined, but the wicked will continue to be wicked.
 None of the wicked will understand, but those who are wise will understand.”

 When God acts, only the righteous have the discernment to see His hand moving.
 Righteousness is reflective of a heart that is walking in obedience to the Lord.
 The fellowship of believers in the Spirit gives them a personal understanding of the power and glory of God.

 Why does He allow bad things to happen to good people?

-These are questions that many people have asked through the years and the answers are as complex as our God is vast in His wisdom.
+These are questions that many people have asked through the years and the answers are as complex as God is vast in wisdom.

-I’ve found that by gaining understanding of God’s nature and then weighing the things I see comparative to His nature, it allows my perspective to change.
-I begin to look for the evidence of His nature manifest in this world and I see His goodness shining through.
-The purposes of God begin to make more sense, the closer I draw unto Him.
+By gaining a better understanding of God’s nature, we can see the actions that are of God or apart from Him, knowledge allows our perspective to change.
+If I look for the evidence of His nature in this world, I see His goodness shining through.
+The purposes of God begin to make more sense the closer we draw near to Him.

-For instance, one such character of God is His goodness.
+An aspect of God’s character is His goodness.
 When we examine the characteristics of a trait that is exclusive to God, we see evidence of His Spirit in this world.